A. Yes. Decreases in business inventories are counted as negative investment; they are part of investment spending.

 8. Write down four metaphors that you have heard people use in talking about the economy that are now--or were at the time--obscure to you.

-This is genuinely hard for me to remember--it has been too long, and now economic metaphors are too ingrained into my thought.
+This is an open-ended question--one that has many answers.
+Moreover, this is a question that it is genuinely hard for me to answer because it is genuinely hard for me to remember when these metaphors were ever obscure or concusing.
+It has been too long, and now economic metaphors are too ingrained into my thought.
 The idea that a process of rising inflation and falling unemployment is "pushing the economy up the Phillips curve" still strikes me as strange.
 The idea that money has a "velocity"; the circular flow metaphor itself; and the idea that you can speak of a single "labor market" are also candidates.

 9. In what sense can a line on a graph "be" an equation?